What to know about coronavirus booster shots in the U.S.

 Asked why the Biden administration is announcing its intentions before those groups weigh in, Murthy said leaders want to be transparent and give the public as well as state and local governments time to plan.

-“We have told the public when we see a signal in the data we will tell them when we are concerned …” he said.
-“We are fulfilling that promise today.”
+“We have told the public [that] when we see a signal in the data, we will tell them when we are concerned.” he said.

-Jesse Goodman, former chief scientist at the FDA and professor of medicine and infectious diseases at Georgetown University Medical School, said he suspects that boosters will be needed and added, “being prepared for a booster campaign makes sense.”
+Jesse Goodman, a former chief scientist at the FDA and now a professor of medicine and infectious diseases at Georgetown University School of Medicine, said he thinks that boosters will be needed.
+“Being prepared for a booster campaign makes sense,” he added.

-But he also said it was important for the administration to avoid putting “the cart before the horse.”
+But Goodman also said it was important for the Biden administration to avoid putting “the cart before the horse.”

-He added that it was repeatedly said in the covid-19 briefing that normal processes would prevail, “but I think it puts that process under a date-certain kind of pressure.”
+He added that it was repeatedly said in the coronavirus briefing that normal processes would prevail, “but I think it puts that process under a date-certain kind of pressure.”

-Why are booster shot plans controversial?
+Why are plans for booster shots controversial?

-Some in the global public health community have criticized wealthy countries’ moves to offer booster shots while poorer nations struggle to provide even their most vulnerable citizens with first doses.
+Some in the global public health community have criticized wealthy countries’ moves to offer booster shots while poorer nations struggle to provide even their most vulnerable citizens with first vaccine doses.

-At a Wednesday news briefing held just before the United States announced its booster plans, scientists at the World Health Organization said the still-unvaccinated should get priority for limited, lifesaving resources.
-The WHO has urged a moratorium on booster shots while the rest of the world catches up, calling the decision to offer widespread extra doses immoral.
+At a news briefing Wednesday held just before the United States announced its booster plans, scientists at the World Health Organization said the unvaccinated should get priority for the limited lifesaving resources.
+The WHO has urged a moratorium on booster shots while the rest of the world catches up on initial vaccinations, calling the decision to offer widespread extra doses immoral.

-On Wednesday, WHO officials decried “vaccine nationalism” and said that allowing the virus to spread among unvaccinated populations could also lead to the emergence of dangerous new variants.
+On Wednesday, WHO officials decried “vaccine nationalism” and said that allowing the virus to spread among unvaccinated populations also could lead to the emergence of dangerous new variants.

 Mike Ryan, executive director of the WHO’s Health Emergencies Program, likened booster shots to giving out extra life jackets to people who already have them.
-Joachim Hombach, executive secretary of the WHO’s Strategic Advisory Group of Experts on Immunization, said that vaccines may become less protective over time, but scientists have not seen a decline in effectiveness against severe disease.
+Joachim Hombach, executive secretary of the WHO’s Strategic Advisory Group of Experts on Immunization, said that vaccines may become less protective over time but that scientists have not seen a decline in protection against severe disease.

-Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia, also questioned a premise of the U.S. boosters decision — that an already occurring decline in vaccine immunity against mild or moderate illness would likely be followed be a decrease in protection against severe disease and hospitalization.
-He believes protection against serious disease might last a few years.
+Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia, also questioned a premise of the U.S. decision on booster shots — that an already occurring decline in vaccine immunity against mild or moderate illness was likely to be followed by a decline in protection against severe disease and hospitalization.
+He says he thinks protection against serious disease might last a few years.

-Wednesday, Biden administration officials said the United States remains committed to distributing doses around the globe and noted that the United States has donated more vaccine than all other nations combined.
+Wednesday, Biden administration officials said the United States remains committed to distributing vaccine doses around the globe and noted that the United States has donated more vaccine than all other nations combined.

 Frances Stead Sellers, Brittany Shammas, Adela Suliman and Bryan Pietsch contributed to this report.